 The proven importance of ensuring adequate fresh outside air circulation should be factored into operational practices.
+Consider a ventilation assessment of the business and the use of CO2 monitors as per the Work Safely Protocol.
 Further information regarding air conditioning and ventilation can be found in Section 5.d of the Work Safely Protocol as well as Appendix 2.